nhanb/sss-spa-demo/README.md

-# Naive SPA implementation
+# A crawlable SPA

-This is an extremely minimal SPA with 2 routes and using hash paths to prevent browser reload (the `/#/` thingy).
+Slightly improved from the last version, this one has dedicated templates to serve to crawlers.

-See it in action at http://sss-spa-hash.appspot.com
+See it in action at http://sss-spa-final.appspot.com

-While it does work, crawlers are basically screwed.
-Try changing your useragent to `Googlebot` to see what I mean (or try sharing it on facebook/slack).
+Try sharing it on Facebook and see the preview :)